 Taxes can be filed online for most cities in China.
 Each city has their own online portal or software for tax filing.
 It is recommended that you consult a translator as all websites are in Mandarin.

 Step 1: Register

-The links below will allow you to register for tax filing, based on your location.
+Register for tax filing based on your location.

 In Beijing, Guangzhou, and Tianjin taxpayers are required to download tax filing software.

 Log in to the online tax filing portal for your city via the links below.